BBright07/MechaCar_Statistical_Analysis-/README.md

 ### Summary Statistics on Suspension Coil
 #### Total Summary
+![alt text](https://github.com/BBright07/MechaCar_Statistical_Analysis-/blob/main/images/total_summary.jpg)
 The overall variance is well below the limit set to 100 pounds, which is a positive result.
 The mean and the median are also quite close in value (mean: 1498.78, median: 1500) which hints at the fact that this is more or less a symmetrical distribution or a normal distribution.
-![alt text](https://github.com/BBright07/MechaCar_Statistical_Analysis-/blob/main/images/total_summary.jpg)

 #### Lot Summary
+![alt text](https://github.com/BBright07/MechaCar_Statistical_Analysis-/blob/main/images/lot_summary.jpg)
 Although 'lot 1' and 'lot 2' meet the variance requirement by being below 100 pounds per square inch, lot 3 fails to meet the requirement at over 70 pounds above the limit.

-![alt text](https://github.com/BBright07/MechaCar_Statistical_Analysis-/blob/main/images/lot_summary.jpg)
+### T-Tests on Suspension Coils
+#### T-test on each in all lots
+Results:
+- One Sample t-test
+- data:  susCoil$PSI
+- t = -1.8931, df = 149, p-value = 0.06028
+- alternative hypothesis: true mean is not equal to 1500
+- 95 percent confidence interval:
+- - 1497.507 1500.053
+- sample estimates:
+- mean of x : 1498.78

+- Interpretation: with a common significance level of 0.05 this p-value is slightly above which leads to the conclusion that the means do not have a significant difference.
+Additionally, the two means are statistically similar.

+#### T-test for each lots
+Results:

+- One Sample t-test
+- data:  lot1$PSI
+- t = 0, df = 49, p-value = 1
+- alternative hypothesis: true mean is not equal to 1500
+- 95 percent confidence interval:
+- - 1499.719 1500.281
+- sample estimates:
+- mean of x 1500

+Lot 1 mean is practically the same as the population mean with p at 1.

+- One Sample t-test
+- data:  lot2$PSI
+- t = 0.51745, df = 49, p-value = 0.6072
+- alternative hypothesis: true mean is not equal to 1500
+- 95 percent confidence interval:
+- - 1499.423 1500.977
+- sample estimates:
+- mean of x 1500.2

+Lot 2 is also close in value to the pop mean at 0.6 p-value with less significance than lot 1.

+- One Sample t-test
+- data:  lot3$PSI
+- t = -2.0916, df = 49, p-value = 0.04168
+- alternative hypothesis: true mean is not equal to 1500
+- 95 percent confidence interval:
+- - 1492.431 1499.849
+- sample estimates:
+- mean of x 1496.14

+Lot 3 leads to a rejection of the null hypothesis and relative significant difference in means with a p-value < 0.05

+### Study Design: MechaCar vs Competition
+An additional study on mpg (miles per gallon) would be really helpful to evaluate vehicle's fuel efficiency to beat competition.
+Using ANOVA of miles per gallon of energy efficient cars from various manufacturers and our own  we will test whether our cars' mpgs are similar to other energy efficient cars.
+Using a significance level of 0.05, the null hypothesis will be whether sample means differences are significant.
+Thus, data from competitor's mpg would be valuable in this experiment.